Topological property (T) for groupoids: Kazhdan projections

 In particular, if a Kazhdan projection $p$ exists in $C^*_{r}(G)$, then it is non-zero if and only if the source fibre $G_x$ is finite for some $x\in G^{(0)}$. \end{proposition}

 \begin{proof} Let $x\in G^{(0)}$, and let $(\ell^2(G_x),\pi_x)$ be the associated regular representation.
 As in the proof of \cite[Proposition 2.3.20]{Renault:2009zr}, we have that

 for any $a\in C^*_r(G)$.
-Using Lemma \ref{pix con}, we have that the Kazhdan projection $\pi_x(p)$ is non-zero if and only if $G_x$ is finite, in which case its image consists of all constant vectors.
+Using Lemma \ref{pix con}, the Kazhdan projection $\pi_x(p)$ is non-zero if and only if $G_x$ is finite, in which case its image consists of all constant vectors.
 Note moreover that if $G_x$ is finite, then this description gives that

 Hence we have that

 The given equality of sets follows.

 The remaining statement follows as the canonical conditional expectation $E:C^*_r(G)\to C(G^{(0)})$ is faithful (see \cite[Proposition 2.3.22]{Renault:2009zr}). \end{proof}